nanoporetech/epi2me-api/readme.md

             }
           })

 >** Either function will return an error if there is no App Instance currently running.
 Keep in mind that there is no concept of pause within the api itself.
-For the moment, this simply stops the uploading and downloading of files.
+For the moment, this simply stops the transfer of files.